microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 Please view the guidance for [Adjust layout and fonts, and support RTL](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/adjust-layout-and-fonts--and-support-rtl) for more information about text localization in your notification.

-# Remarks
-## Usage Recommendations

-### When to show an info bar?
-An InfoBar should be shown when the state of the application is different from typical, expected functionality or when the user **needs** to acknowledge or potentially react to the presented information.

-Recommended patterns for error notifications where the application is in a negatively altered state
-  - Example: Internet connectivity is required for the application to function and is not present
-    - An error info bar should remain in view until the connection is restored if most functionality is unavailable.
-    - If some app functionality is possible, an error info bar should appear and able to be dismissed by the user.
-    - If/when the internet is restored the existing notification should update if it exists, and a new one should be created if the previous one had been dismissed.
-THe new/updated success-styled InfoBar should inform the user that "Internet is reconnected" so that they are aware app functionality is restored.
-  - Example: The user's subscription to your application has expired and many features are deactivated
-    - An error info bar could remain in view with a potential action button to resubscribe.
-    - Another option is to allow the user to dismiss a default-style InfoBar depending on how vital a subscription is to your application.

-Recommended patterns for informational notifications where the user needs to view or react to essential information
- - Example: Terms and Conditions of the application have been updated and need to be acknowledged for continued use
-   - A default info bar could appear notifying the user the T&C have updated and link to the contents.
-The user acknowledges these updated T&C through dismissing the notification.
- - Example: A virus scan that was running in the background of your application has completed
-   - A success-styled info bar could appear notifying the user the scan has completed and direct them to view the results.

- Note: Users should **always** have the option to dismiss informational notifications.

 # API Notes

 ### Notable Properties